Your Organization Manages Updates on This PC: 6 Ways to Fix

 3. Edit Windows Registry

 - First, press Windows + R on your keyboard to use the Run command utility.
-Then, type regedit in the space provided and click on the OK button.
+Then, type regedit in the provided space and click the OK button.
 This will open a Registry Editor window on your screen.

 - Next, navigate to the following key using the left panel on the Registry Editor window.
 You can also copy+paste the following text in the address bar: